 Coinbase launched Agentic Wallets in February 2026, the first wallet infrastructure built specifically for AI agents.
 These wallets allow agents to hold stablecoins like USDC, swap tokens, pay for API services, and execute financial operations without human intervention.
 The private keys sit inside Trusted Execution Environments with programmable guardrails like spending limits and transaction screening.

-Central to this is the x402 protocol, also built by Coinbase, which revives the old HTTP 402 "Payment Required" status code.
-It allows AI agents to pay for web services automatically using stablecoins, without accounts, without sessions, without authentication flows.
-The protocol has already processed over 50 million machine-to-machine transactions.
+Central to this is the x402 protocol, built by Coinbase and launched in May 2025, which revives the old HTTP 402 "Payment Required" status code.
+It allows AI agents to pay for web services automatically using stablecoins, without accounts, without sessions, and without authentication flows.
+By March 2026, the protocol had processed over 107 million machine-to-machine transactions, most of them micropayments between $0.20 and $0.40 for API calls and digital services.
+The x402 Foundation was established to keep the protocol open-source and vendor-neutral, with backing from Cloudflare, Circle, Stripe, and AWS.

 Coinbase CEO Brian Armstrong and Binance founder Changpeng Zhao have both predicted that AI agents will soon execute more financial transactions than humans.
 The logic is straightforward.
 Agents operate at machine speed, handle micro-transactions that are too small for credit card fees, and run around the clock.
 Traditional payment rails were designed for humans transacting a few times a day.
 Agent commerce may involve thousands of small payments per hour, buying API calls, data feeds, compute time, and services from other agents.